Troyanovsky/AI-Professional-Prompts/README.md

 - College Admission Consultant
 - Boglehead Financial Consultant
 - Social Media Strategist
+- SEO Specialist (Recommended to use with Web Browsing Plug-in)

 ### Pet Vet: An experienced pet vet to help you diagnose and provide potential reasoning and suggestions for your furry companions' health issues.
 <img width="720" alt="Pet Vet Screenshot" src="https://github.com/Troyanovsky/AI-Professional-Prompts/assets/16143851/9d8d0a30-ba42-4251-beaa-161405a2103c">